Published: November 12, 2022 • Updated: September 19, 2023 • 5 min read

 First, bravo!
 Many developers don’t review their code at all.
 Doing so shows you’re committed to quality.

-Great developers review their code often and effectively.
-In this post, I’ll share a checklist of six tips for maximizing this important practice.
+Great developers review their own code often and effectively.
+In this post, I’ll share a checklist of all my best tips for maximizing this important practice.

 Wait as long as you can before reviewing your code.